langchain-ai/langgraph-swarm-py/README.md

 ![Swarm](static/img/swarm.png)

-> [!NOTE]
-> This library has been updated to support LangChain 1.0.
-However, it has **not** been tested with the new agents in `langchain.agents`.
-The library currently only supports the prebuilt `langgraph.prebuilt.create_react_agent`.
-This update allows users to migrate to LangChain 1.0 without changing their existing code.
-For users of the swarm package, we recommend continuing to use `langgraph.prebuilt.create_react_agent` rather than the new `langchain.agents` for now.

 ## Features

 - 🤖 **Multi-agent collaboration** - Enable specialized agents to work together and hand off context to each other